simonecorsi/awesome/README.md

 ## Java

 *   [ggsava/block-this](https://github.com/ggsava/block-this) - Block This - FREE DNS based Ad Blocker for Android
+*   [WhatsApp/stickers](https://github.com/WhatsApp/stickers) - This repository contains the iOS and Android sample apps and API for creating  third party sticker packs for WhatsApp.
 *   [facebook/buck](https://github.com/facebook/buck) - A fast build system that encourages the creation of small, reusable modules over a variety of platforms and languages.
 *   [google/rejoiner](https://github.com/google/rejoiner) - Generates a unified GraphQL schema from gRPC microservices and other Protobuf sources
 *   [sbugert/react-native-admob](https://github.com/sbugert/react-native-admob) - A react-native component for Google AdMob banners